trevorwarwick/dutch-and-dutch/README.md

 The current script supports putting the speakers in and out of Standby mode, and also dumping the stored parameters.

+Please use my dutchdutch component for Home Assistant integration in preference to this older script (which is still useful standalone)

 To integrate it in Home Assistant, copy the script into the config/custom-components directory, and add the following to HA's configuration.yaml.
 You will need to replace SPEAKERDNSNAME with the fqdn of one of your speakers, or its IP address if that is fixed.